Other Terms You May Have Heard

 - Injury may occur from inappropriate handling, animal selection, or lack of supervision.

-- People with brain injury, development disabilities, or senility may provoke an animal without realizing it.
+- People with brain injury, developmental disabilities, or senility may provoke an animal without realizing it.

 - People with unrealistic expectations may think an animal is rejecting them.
 This may deepen their feelings of low self-esteem.